Google Translate Disclaimer

 The front (obverse) of the medal features the crowned effigy of Queen Elizabeth II with her Canadian Style and Title, also used for the Queen’s Diamond Jubilee Medal.
 The back (reverse) of the medal bears the Saskatchewan Shield of Arms with the Queen’s Royal Cypher and dates of the reign at the top, separated by a pair of western red lilies (the provincial flower), and the phrase VIVAT REGINA (“Long live The Queen”) at the base.

 Recipients also receive a certificate.
-The Lieutenant Governor or a designate will present the medal to recipients throughout the Jubilee year.
+The Lieutenant Governor or a designate will present the medal to recipients.

 As with all previous Canadian commemorative medals, the criteria for the Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan) is broad.
-Recipients should be of all ages, from all walks of life, provided that they have made a contribution to society.
+Recipients are of all ages, from all walks of life, provided that they have made a contribution to society.

 Three minimum criteria for the medal recipients are:

-The Government of Saskatchewan is partnering with several organizations to ensure a wide distribution of medals across the province.
-Members of the Legislative Assembly will be given an allocation for their constituencies.
-Cities will receive an allocation directly.
-For smaller municipalities, Saskatchewan Urban Municipalities Association (SUMA), Saskatchewan Association of Rural Municipalities (SARM) and New North – Saskatchewan Association of Northern Communities will administer nominations.
+The public nomination process has ended.
+The Government of Saskatchewan has partnered with several organizations to ensure a wide distribution of medals across the province.
+Members of the Legislative Assembly were given an allocation for their constituencies.
+Cities received an allocation directly.
+For smaller municipalities, Saskatchewan Urban Municipalities Association (SUMA), Saskatchewan Association of Rural Municipalities (SARM) and New North – Saskatchewan Association of Northern Communities administered nominations.

 Other partner groups have been invited to participate in submitting nominations.